 Abby Rosen is a freelance writer and academic tutor from the western suburbs of Minneapolis.
 After graduating with a degree in Teaching Communication Arts and Literature from the University of Minnesota Duluth, she taught English at a St. Paul high school school for two years.
 Now living in Chicago, her writing focuses on current issues in education, mental health and entrepreneurship.
 She is currently writing a young adult novel about growing up anxious and living with loss.
 Contact her at firstname.lastname@example.org.

 Sharon Rudnicki is Chair of the English Department and teaches Middle and Upper School English at The Agnes Irwin School, an all-girls’ school in Rosemont PA.
 She holds a BA and MA in English from The University of Pennsylvania.
 Email her at email@example.com.

 Taya Sazama is a graduate student at the University of St. Thomas in St. Paul where she is earning her master’s degree in English.
 Prior to this, she taught English for three years at Brandon Valley High School in South Dakota.
 Feel free to contact her at firstname.lastname@example.org.

-Burke Scarbrough is an Assistant Professor of English Education at the University of Minnesota Duluth and coordinator of UMD’s Teaching Communication Arts & Literature program.
+Burke Scarbrough is an Associate Professor of English Education at the University of Minnesota Duluth and coordinator of UMD’s Teaching Communication Arts & Literature program.
 He has taught secondary English in New York City public schools and in a New England boarding school’s summer enrichment program.
 His research interests include secondary literacy pedagogy and the role of summer in youth learning and development.